johnathan-leys/FinProj/README.md

 I plan to start simple and add each feature as I learn more about the space.
 Feel free to follow along or play with the project if you find it interesting or useful!

 ## Dependencies

+## Next Features
+-Reorganize, use new main function to call stockfunc,  add a alphavantage file to hold that stuff -Alphavantage functions should converte data to dataframes in functions, should make verything consistent so it isnt needed to be done in plot functions